MicrosoftDocs/windows-insider/wip/flight-hub/index.md

 |18363.327*|[8/26/2019](https://blogs.windows.com/windowsexperience/2019/08/26/testing-the-throttled-delivery-approach-for-19h2/#rzLtlTlO7Lsx91fy.97)|

 >[!NOTE]
-> "*" denotes that the update went out to only a subset of Windows Insiders in the Release Preview ring which means not everyone in the Slow ring will see the update.
+> "*" denotes that the update went out to only a subset of Windows Insiders in the Release Preview ring which means not everyone in the Release Preview ring will see the update.

 **19H2 in the Slow ring:**